 1. The Marathon

-You find a desk in Irving and refuse to move ever again.
+You find a comfortable spot to study and refuse to move ever again.
 You don’t even think about taking a break—that would be a waste of time.
 Don’t you know this assignment is due in 16 hours?

 Whether you’re doing this because you think it’s efficient or because you left everything until the last minute, you’re not going to learn much.
 Our brains need rest time to process information.